Veo and Wearth are now Ziracle. Same mission, better platform. See what's new

 Finding your own style, not the trend cycle’s

 Fast fashion, and fast homeware behind it, has trained us to believe in a false narrative of micro-trends.
 What you buy and love one week is aesthetically outdated by the next.
-A 2022 WRAP study found that around 26% of adult wardrobes in the UK contain items that haven’t been worn for at least a year.
-The trend cycle is designed to move faster than your wardrobe can keep up with.
-The only way to keep buying is to keep discarding.
+WRAP’s largest-ever study of UK clothing habits — covering more than 44,800 items — found that the average UK adult owns 118 items of clothing, of which around 26% (31 items) have not been worn for at least a year, amounting to 1.6 billion unworn garments nationwide.
+The WRAP Textiles Market Situation Report 2024 confirms this overconsumption continues to grow.

 The way out is to know your own style well enough that the trend cycle stops dictating it.
 That takes time.
 It also reduces spending and waste without requiring any conscious effort.
 You just stop buying things that won’t last you past the month.